joaovitorgferreira/docking-tutorial/README.md

-# Basic rotocol for protein-ligand docking
+# Basic protocol for protein-ligand docking

 Step by step to perform both rigid and flexible protein-ligand docking.